-- The Torrijos-Carter Treaty was signed giving Panama control of the 1903 waterway.
+- The Torrijos-Carter Treaty gives Panama control of the waterway.

 - Space shuttle "Enterprise" makes first manned flight.